 2-3 tbsp fresh dill, finely chopped

-Heat the water or oil in a large pot over medium or medium- high heat.
+Heat the water in a large pot over medium or medium- high heat.
 Add the onion, celery, carrot, garlic, potato (if using), cauliflower, cumin seeds, ground cumin, dill seeds, dry mustard, salt, and pepper.
 Stir, cover, and cook for 8 to 9 minutes, stirring occasionally.
 Add the lentils, stock, 3 1⁄2 cups of the water, and the bay leaf.
 Bring the mixture to a boil, then lower the heat to medium-low, cover, and simmer for 25 to 30 minutes, until the lentils have cooked through and are softened.
 Then, add the tomatoes (and brown rice, if using instead of potato), and turn off the heat.
 Remove the bay leaf, and using an immersion blender, puree the soup until completely smooth.
 Turn on the heat again to medium-high, and cook the soup for another 5 or more minutes to heat through (you can return the bay leaf to the soup or not).
 Once reheated, stir in the fresh dill, remove the bay leaf, and serve, sprinkling with extra fresh dill, if desired (chives or green onions are also nice addition, as pictured).
 Serves 6 or more.

 Savvy Subs and Adds: If you have leftover cooked brown rice, it substitutes well for the white potato.
 Simply omit the potato, and add the cooked rice later in the cooking process, along with the canned tomatoes.

 Serving Suggestions: Try with a large Classic Caesar Salad, topped with Brazil Nut Parmezan.